Shop Related Items

 CRKT M16

-CRKT’s M16 walks the line between work-truck practicality and duty-grade swagger.
-Kit Carson’s flipper tab—dubbed the “Carson Flipper” long before the term became industry shorthand—fires the blade out with an easy, tactile bump of the index finger, giving the liner-lock knife a one-hand confidence that made it a favorite in military PXs.
-Tanto and spear-point profiles both share that signature triple-hole blade, a nod to Carson’s custom roots, while the patented AutoLAWKS safety turns a simple liner lock into something that feels fixed once engaged.
-Early aluminum-handled M16-14 models with bead-blasted AUS-8 steel still draw attention on forums, partly because they mark the moment budget-friendly folders proved they could play in the tactical arena without apology.
-In the pocket, the knife feels lean, flick-happy, and ready for whatever’s rattling in the pickup bed.
+The CRKT M16 walks the line between work-truck practicality and duty-grade swagger.
+Kit Carson’s flipper tab — the “Carson Flipper” long before the term became industry shorthand — fires the blade out with one tactile bump of the index finger, giving the liner-lock folder a one-hand confidence that made it a favorite in military exchanges.
+Tanto and spear-point versions share the signature triple-hole blade, while the patented AutoLAWKS safety makes a simple liner lock feel fixed once engaged.
+Early aluminum-handled M16-14 models in bead-blasted AUS-8 still draw forum attention as the moment budget folders proved they belonged in the tactical arena.

 CRKT M16

-CRKT’s Snap Lock still feels like a magic trick you can slip into a jeans coin pocket.
-Ed Van Hoy’s sideways-pivoting blade swings out on a single arm, then “snaps” into place with a muted click—no flipper, no thumb stud, just a satisfyingly mechanical roll of the wrist.
-That mechanism stunned judges enough to snag the 2004 Blade Show Most Innovative award, and it remains one of the few folders that invites you to fidget without ever feeling flimsy.
-The skeletonized stainless frame keeps weight down to worry-stone levels while giving a clear view of the gears at work, part of the charm for tinker-minded collectors.
-Early production runs with the bead-blasted finish trade hands quickly; they mark the moment CRKT proved a pocket knife could be equal parts tool and conversation starter.
+The CRKT Snap Lock still feels like a magic trick you can slip into a coin pocket.
+Ed Van Hoy’s sideways-pivoting blade swings out on a single arm, then snaps into place with a muted click — no flipper, no thumb stud, just a mechanical roll of the wrist.
+The mechanism earned the 2004 Blade Show Most Innovative award and remains one of the few folders that invites fidgeting without feeling flimsy.
+The skeletonized stainless frame keeps weight low and shows the gears at work.
+Early bead-blasted runs trade hands quickly among tinker-minded collectors.

 CRKT Snap Lock Folding Pocket Knife CR 5102N

-The Higonokami folding penknife feels like something a carpenter might have tucked into a kimono sleeve a century ago—because, in essence, that’s where it began.
-Forged in Japan’s Meiji era as an every-tool for farmers and artisans, its entire mechanism is a single pivot and the little chikiri tang that doubles as both opener and friction “lock.”
-A folded brass or kuro-shiage handle smudges with finger oils until it takes on a warm, antique patina, while the blue paper steel blade earns a smoky grey hamon line after a few whetstone sessions.
-Collectors look for early Nagao Kanekoma stamps and larger “oji” sizes that were phased out when pocket carry laws tightened; those pieces speak to a time when a knife’s elegance was measured in the unbroken sweep of its spine rather than gadgetry.
+The Higonokami feels like something a carpenter might have tucked into a sleeve a century ago — because that is essentially where it began.
+Forged in Japan’s Meiji era as an everyday tool for farmers and artisans, its entire mechanism is a single pivot plus the small chikiri tang that acts as both opener and friction “lock.”
+A folded brass or blackened handle takes on a warm patina, while the carbon-steel blade earns a smoky grey line after a few sessions on the stone.
+Collectors look for early Nagao Kanekoma stamps and larger “oji” sizes phased out as carry laws tightened.

 higonokami knife